Bert Campaneris: Professional career

 In his postseason career of 37 games, he had eleven runs batted in (RBI) with three home runs, four doubles and a triple while also scoring fifteen runs and stealing six bases.

+In 1972, Campaneris was second in American League shortstop All-Star voting behind Luis Aparicio.
+Aparicio could not play and all-star manager, and future hall of famer, Earl Weaver, picked all-star reserve Toby Harrah to start rather than Campaneris who was Aparicio's original all-star reserve.
+When Harrah was injured, Weaver picked his own Orioles player, Bobby Grich, to not only replace Harrah, but to start over Campaneris.
+The game went 10 innings and Weaver played Grich the entire game at shortstop, instead of allowing Campaneris a chance to play at all.
+Campaneris' teammate Reggie Jackson reported Campaneris was extremely angry after the game.
+Campaneris responded to Weaver's slight by his future stellar play against the Orioles.
+In the 1973 playoffs against the Orioles, which Oakland won 3-2, he led off game two with a home run, stole two bases and scored two runs.
+In game three, he hit a game-winning home run in the 11th inning.
+In five games he had a .308 batting average, 16 hits, 9 runs scored, 6 RBIs, 6 stolen bases and 3 home runs.

 In Game 2 of the 1972 American League Championship Series against the Detroit Tigers, Campaneris already had three hits, two steals, and two runs when he faced pitcher Lerrin LaGrow in the seventh inning.
 After a pitch hit him in the ankle, Campaneris threw his bat at LaGrow.
 The benches cleared, with Detroit manager Billy Martin going after Campaneris; both Campaneris and LaGrow were ejected.
 Campaneris was fined $500 and suspended for the rest of the ALCS by American League President Joe Cronin.
 MLB Commissioner Bowie Kuhn added a seven-day suspension to the start of the next season but permitted Campaneris to play in the World Series victory over the Cincinnati Reds.